Terry-Migwi/E-Commerce-Retail-Analysis/README.md

 This project is on an e-commerce retailer in the United Kingdom's dataset.
 We were able to analyze the data using python and draw insights from the dataset.
 We also created a data report using google documents where we reported our findings and made slides using google slides for the final presentation.

 # Installation instructions
-Setup git clone https://github.com/Nasreenz/E--Commerce-Retail-Analysis.git and extract the zip file then open the colab Notebook and the data report file.
+Setup git clone https://github.com/Nasreenz/E--Commerce-Retail-Analysis.git and extract the zip file then open the colab Notebook, the data report file and the presentation slides.

-we did our data mining on google colab and our data report on google docs.
-I downloaded the two files and put them in a folder which i later pushed to github.
 # Technologies used.
 *python *Jira *github *google docs *google colab